 I have written much about the Palmarian Catholic Church, and its history and teachings.
-My main contribution is the monograph A Pope of their Own: El Palmar de Troya and the Palmarian Church (2017).
+My main contribution is the monograph A Pope of their Own: El Palmar de Troya and the Palmarian Church (1st ed.
+2017, 2nd ed.
+2020).
 Although based on many traditional Catholic beliefs, from its foundation in 1978 until today the Palmarian church has come to include increasingly unusual teachings in its creed.
 Today, for example, the Palmarians have a Bible own their own, which has replaced the traditional Bible as their most important holy scripture.
 Part of the Palmarian Bible is an official church history, or more precisely a history of the popes from St. Peter to the current Palmarian pope.

 The Palmarian Bible is hardly available in public libraries and it is not available online.
 Probably, the Palmarian church history is even less known.
 As a service to researchers and others, I will scan an English version of the Sacred History or Holy Palmarian Bible.
 Superior Grade.
 According to the Infallible Magisterium of the Church.
 (Holy Apostolic See, El Palmar de Troya, 2012).
 So far, I have only scanned the Old Testament, but as soon as possible, the entire Bible in English will be available.
 However, an abridged German version of the Palmarian New Testament and the German Childrens’s Bible.
 Below you will find a scanned version of the Historical Review of all the popes, the official Palmarian church history.